Grand Centre

-Grand Centre, now known as Cold Lake South, was a town in Alberta, Canada, that originally incorporated in 1957.
+Grand Centre, now known as Cold Lake South, is a former town in Alberta, Canada, that originally incorporated in 1957.
 Nearly 40 years later, it merged with nearby Cold Lake to the north and Medley to the west, a community on CFB Cold Lake, to form a new municipality named Cold Lake in 1996.
 It has an elevation of 541 m.

 History

 The community incorporated as the Village of Grand Centre on January 1, 1957.
 Sixteen months later, it incorporated as the Town of Grand Centre on April 1, 1958.
 Grand Centre then amalgamated with the nearby former Town of Cold Lake to the north to form a new town named Cold Lake on October 1, 1996.
 The amalgamation also included the absorption of the adjacent community of Medley to the west on CFB Cold Lake by way of a concurrent annexation.
 The amalgamated Cold Lake subsequently incorporated as a city on October 1, 2000.
 Within the City of Cold Lake, Grand Centre is now referred to as Cold Lake South while the former Town of Cold Lake is referred to Cold Lake North.